abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

 before that step you may need to install `unzip` using `sudo apt install unzip`

-- Confirm the installation
+- Confirm the installation.

         aws --version

 output: `aws-cli/2.15.13` Python/`3.11.6 `Linux/`6.2.0-1017`-aws exe/x86_64.ubuntu.22 `prompt/off`

-- Configure the AWS CLI
+- Configure the AWS CLI.

         aws configure